shwetaruparel/PickAnpPlace/README.md

 We have already seen how to calculate the wrist center positions Wx, Wy, Wz now we need to calculate the values of joint angles.

-Once the first three joint variables are known we can calculate the homogenous transform upto the wrist center 0R3 using T0_1 *T1_2*T2_3
+Once the first three joint variables are known, we can calculate the homogenous transform upto the wrist center **0R3 using T0_1 *T1_2*T2_3

 Final three Joints(4,5,6) can be calculated by considering the following: